Army of the Potomac: History

 The Army of the Potomac underwent many structural changes during its existence.
 The army was divided by Ambrose Burnside into three grand divisions of two corps each with a Reserve composed of two more.
 Hooker abolished the grand divisions.
 Thereafter the individual corps, seven of which remained in Virginia, reported directly to army headquarters.
 Hooker also created a Cavalry Corps by combining units that previously had served as smaller formations.
 In late 1863, two corps were sent West, and – in 1864 – the remaining five corps were recombined into three.
 Burnside's IX Corps, which accompanied the army at the start of Ulysses S. Grant's Overland Campaign, rejoined the army later.
 For more detail, see the section Corps below.

 The Army of the Potomac fought in most of the Eastern Theater campaigns, primarily in (Eastern) Virginia, Maryland, and Pennsylvania.
 After the end of the war, it was disbanded on June 28, 1865, shortly following its participation in the Grand Review of the Armies.

 The Army of the Potomac was also the name given to General P. G. T. Beauregard's Confederate army during the early stages of the war (namely, First Bull Run; thus, the losing Union army ended up adopting the name of the winning Confederate army).
 However, the name was eventually changed to the Army of Northern Virginia, which became famous under General Robert E. Lee.

 In 1869, the Society of the Army of the Potomac was formed as a veterans association.
 It had its last reunion in 1927.

+The Army of the Potomac was a Union regiment used throughout the Eastern Theater of the American Civil War.
+Though their military achievement throughout the Eastern Theater can be attributed to capable Union leadership, the Army of the Potomac, particularly the army’s average infantrymen, contributed much to the Union’s military success and political realignment, as the war’s motivation shifted towards ending slavery.